LibreGamesArchive/monster-rpg-2/ReadMe.txt

-Various open source and commercial libraries are used by the game including Allegro, FreeType, Lua, libogg/libvorbis, PhysicsFS and zlib.
+Various open source libraries are used by the game including Allegro, FreeType, Lua, libogg/libvorbis, PhysicsFS and zlib.

 --